Cimmerian-Iter/Vita-troubleshooting-guide/sd2vita-and-memory-corruption/untitled.md

 # SD2VITA doesn't work

-You finally got ride of your little Sony expensive MemoryCard and want to use that fresh SD2VITA you just bought for 3 bucks on Ali Express.
-But when you insert it into the Vita it just doesn't works?
+You finally got rid of your expensive little cony MemoryCard and want to use that fresh SD2VITA you just bought for 3 bucks on Ali Express.
+But when you insert it into the Vita it just doesn't work?
 Don't worry I'll cover the usual solutions to solve this.

 ## 1 - Did I install the plugin the right way?

 This is the most common case.
-Usually people buy a SD2VITA as soon as they begin to hack their Vita and they don't set the plugin correctly.
+Usually, people buy a SD2VITA as soon as they begin to hack their Vita and they don't set the plugin correctly.
 And we can check that.
-If you're using storage manager, there's a way to know if it is running or no. Check ur0:tai/storagemgrlog.txt if it exist.
+If you're using storage manager, there's a way to know if it is running or not.
+Check ur0:tai/storagemgrlog.txt if it exist.
 If it doesn't then you didn't install the plugin correctly so head back to the plugin section and try to redo it.
-If it exist then go to the next step.
+If it exists, then go to the next step.

-Note for YAMT-Lite users :
+Note for YAMT-Lite users:

-* Only run the app once \(each time you will run it it will install/uninstallà\)
+* Only run the app once \(each time you will run it, it will install/uninstall\)
 * Do not let it active when you want to insert a Gamecard instead of a SD2VITA

-## 2 - Did I format the microsd according to the guide?
+## 2 - Did I format the MicroSD according to the guide?

-Another common issue, is that storagemgr can't read the SD2VITA, open the log.txt file and look for the GCD detection part.
+Another common issue, is that StorageMgr can't read the SD2VITA, open the log.txt file and look for the GCD detection part.
 If you see "GCD NOT DETECTED" in the log, then that means it couldn't read the SD2VITA.
-There is 2 reason, you are the culprit or the SD2VITA is the culprit \(there's always a small chance of you getting a bad build but it happened a lot in the community, the only solution is to buy another.
-We can't tell you a reliable source and we can't know in advance if the SD2VITA is well made or no. Although V6 exist for that purpose\).
+There is 2 reason, you are the culprit or the SD2VITA is the culprit \(there's always a small chance of you getting a bad build and its happened a lot in the community, the only solution is to buy another.
+We can't tell you a reliable source and we don't know in advance if the SD2VITA is well made or not.
+Although V6 exist for that purpose\).

-To see if you are the culprit, then let's try formating the microSD again.
+To see if you are the culprit, then let's try formatting the MicroSD again.
-Redo the formating step in vita hacks guide : [https://vita.hacks.guide/storage-format-\(windows\)](https://vita.hacks.guide/storage-format-%28windows%29)
+Redo the formatting step in vita hacks guide: [https://vita.hacks.guide/storage-format-\(windows\)](https://vita.hacks.guide/storage-format-%28windows%29)
-If you're a Mac or Linux user, then don't follow that part and flash zzblank.img, it is only needed because Windows doesn't format the microSD card in the correct way for the vita.
+If you're a Mac or Linux user, then don't follow that part and flash zzblank.img, it is only needed because Windows doesn't format the MicroSD card in the correct way for the vita.
 There's a Linux section and Mac section in the guide.

-If Mac user wants my own instruction for formating their microSD card here's some commands you will need to input in a terminal to format it correctly.
+If Mac user wants my own instruction for formatting their MicroSD card here's some commands you will need to input in a terminal to format it correctly.

 ```bash
 diskutil list #find your sdcard (should be something like /dev/disk2)